fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/integrity.md

 * Consider performance implications when validating across multiple tables and large datasets.
 :::

-## Example: Validate data integrity with custom SQL Expectations

-**Context**: Validating the relationships and dependencies between data elements that reside in different tables is common use case across a variety of industries.
-This example uses the sample financial data in the `transfers`, `transfer_balance`, and `transfer_transaction` tables to demonstrate how to validate the integrity of transfer amounts, adjustments, and balances across tables.
+## Examples

+### Incorporate business logic into data integrity checks

+**Context**: Definitions of data quality are highly related to the real-world use of the related data, and data quality often needs to be defined using custom business rules and logic.
+This example showcases the application of a built-in Expectation to validate data integrity, and then the use of a custom SQL Expectation to refine the integrity check to incorporate business logic.

-**Goal**: Use GX Cloud or GX Core and implement custom SQL Expectations to validate data integrity across tables:
+**Goal**: Use GX Cloud or GX Core to implement an integrity check using a built-in Expectation.
+Then, use a custom SQL Expectation to enforce additional additional business logic that defines integrity in more detail.

-1. Validate that the `transfers` table `amount` matches the corresponding `total_amount` in the `transfer_balance` table.

-2. Validate that `recipient_credit` equals the absolute value of the `sender_debit` plus `adjustment` for each record in the `transfer_balance` table.

-3. Validate that for all records in the `transfer_transaction` table, `received_ts` occurred within one minute of the `sent_ts`.

 :::tip[Custom SQL Expectations]
 Custom SQL Expectations fail when the provided SQL query returns one or more rows.
 Construct your queries to select unexpected rows based on the `where` clause.